Outreach Fundraising Events

 Local Outreach Ministries

-St. Luke’s two Faith Teams have been meeting over the past year with their Partners to help support each during their reintegration process to the community.
+St. Luke’s two Faith Teams have met throughout the pandemic with their Partners to help support each during their reintegration process to the community.
 This Reconciliation and Reentry ministry is typically a one-year partnership between individuals recently released from prison and our congregation’s faith teams.
 New teams form each year to support new Partners.
-Here is an update on how some of our previous Partners are doing.

 This article provides an overview of the larger faith team program across the entire Durham community.

-LEAP (Latino Educational Achievement Partnership) is the product of a more than 5-year partnership among the Diocese of North Carolina, Iglesia El Buen Pastor, St. Luke’s, and St. Philip’s Episcopal Church in Durham, and is housed on the St. Luke’s campus in the Gray Building.
-LEAP is the only non-profit bilingual preschool for Latino and other four-year-olds in Durham, helping children who do not receive HeadStart funding even though they are eligible.
+St. Luke’s has a special relationship with LEAP (Latino Educational Achievement Partnership).
+The preschool is the product of a longstanding partnership among the Diocese of North Carolina, Iglesia El Buen Pastor, St. Luke’s, and St. Philip’s Episcopal Churches in Durham.
+LEAP’s Nuestra Escuelita, on St. Luke’s campus, and its EDCI/LEAP Academy partner program are the only non-profit bilingual preschools for Latino and other three and four-year-olds in Durham.
+LEAP draws children who do not receive HeadStart funding even though they are eligible.

-If you can volunteer to tutor a child or teen on Tuesday and/or Thursday from 6:30-7:30pm, we have all the materials you need, and we’ll show you how to use them.
+If you can volunteer to tutor a child or help out in the preschool classroom, we have all the materials you need, and we’ll show you how to use them.
 No Spanish fluency required.

 Learn more and donate at DurhamLeap.org